 Environmental Sustainability Advisory Committee (ESAC)

 In September 2020, the City adopted the Environmental Sustainability Action Plan.
 The Sustainability Plan builds on the City's existing environmental efforts and creates a long-term strategy to reduce greenhouse gas emissions and create a thriving environment for generations.
-In support of this work, the City will launch an ongoing Environmental Sustainability Advisory Committee in 2021 to advise staff on implementation efforts.
+In support of this work, the City launched an ongoing Environmental Sustainability Advisory Committee in 2021 to advise staff on implementation efforts.

 - If you wish to offer public comment, please email Jenny Lybeck by 12:00 pm on the day of the regular meeting.